What Is Marriott Bonvoy Moments? The Auctions, the 1-Point Drops, and What They Clear At

 Bids move in 2,500-point steps.
 Marriott's FAQ states plainly that "bids must be made in 2,500-point increments."
 That is a single flat increment, not a sliding scale that gets bigger on expensive lots.
 If you have read elsewhere that big auctions step up in larger chunks, that is not what Marriott documents today.

 Bids are final.
-The FAQ is blunt: "All bids are final."
-You cannot retract or lower a bid once it is in.
+Marriott's FAQ is blunt: "All bids are final."
+You cannot retract, lower, or cancel a bid once it is in, and if you enter a maximum, the proxy can spend all of it.
 That single rule shapes the entire strategy, because there is no taking it back if you get caught up in a bidding war.
+Set a ceiling you would genuinely be happy to pay, not an aspirational one.

 Auctions run 15 to 30 days.
 Marriott lists most auctions live for between 15 and 30 days.
 So these are slow-burn events, not flash sales, which is exactly why a watchlist matters more than refreshing the page.